-Plaintiff Case Name RJR Tobacco Allocation of Fault Lorillard Tobacco Allocation of Fault Compensatory Damages (as adjusted) (1) Punitive Damages Appeal Status based on the excessiveness of the punitive damages awards or, in the alternative for remittitur of the punitive damages award was denied; the defendants filed a notice of appeal to the Fourth DCA on September 3, 2020; RJR Tobacco posted a supersedeas bond in the amount of \$2.5 million on September 9, 2020; the plaintiff filed a notice of cross appeal on September 11, 2020.
-On May 11, 2022, the Fourth DCA reversed the final judgment against RJR Tobacco and PM and remanded the case for a new trial on all issues.
-The new trial has not been scheduled.
-On June 10, 2022, the plaintiff filed a motion for certification of question of great importance to the Florida Supreme Court.
-The motion was denied on July 13, 2022.
+Plaintiff Case Name RJR Tobacco Allocation of Fault Lorillard Tobacco Allocation of Fault Compensatory Damages (as adjusted) (1) Punitive Damages Appeal Status MaCon reversed the final judgment against RJR Tobacco and PM and remanded the case for a new trial on all issues.
 On August 9, 2022, the plaintiff filed a notice to invoke the discretionary jurisdiction of the Florida Supreme Court.
 On August 24, 2022, the Florida Supreme Court stayed the case pending its disposition of Ripple v.
 CBS Corp. - a non-tobacco case presenting the question of whether a plaintiff/wife can recover loss of consortium damages for injuries resulting from exposure to asbestos before she and the decedent married.
+On May 9, 2024, the Florida Supreme Court decided Ripple , finding marriage-beforeinjury rule does not apply to Wrongful Death Act (e.g., don't need to be married to a spouse before injury to recover wrongful death damages).
+The Florida Supreme Court ordered the Rintoul parties to show cause why the Court should not exercise jurisdiction in light of Ripple .
+RJR Tobacco responded stating that the trial court should apply Ripple in the first instance.
+On August 9, 2024, the Florida Supreme Court granted the petition for review, quashed the Fourth DCA's decision to the extent that it is inconsistent with the decision in Ripple , and remanded the case to the district court for reconsideration in light of the decision in Ripple .
+On October 23, 2024, the Fourth DCA reversed and remanded the case for a new trial on all issues.
 McCoy Fourth DCA reversed and remanded the case for a new trial on November 8, 2017; in November 2019, the Florida Supreme Court denied the petition for review and declined to accept jurisdiction of the case.
-The new trial is scheduled for April 29, 2024.
+The new trial is scheduled for May 5, 2025.